-The following table gives general guidelines by breed group for healthy adult dogs.
+The following dog breed exercise chart gives general guidelines by breed group for healthy adult dogs.
+Puppy exercise guidelines are not the same as adult dogs.
 Puppies and seniors need different types of exercise and you should consult your veterinarian.
 Also, if your pup has been living the sedentary life, it is best to check in with your vet before incorporating exercise into your dog’s routine.

 For many breeds, daily walks are enough with periods of play.
 Check out our dog games for things to do with your dog.
-You can also let your dog out in your backyard if your dog has a SpotOn Fence to contain him.
+You can also let your dog out in your backyard if your dog has a SpotOn GPS dog fence to contain him.
 However, you will have to encourage many breeds to exercise, says Dr. Evans.
 Just putting them outside won’t be enough.

 “If you put an English Bulldog in the middle of your yard, it’s just going to sit there,” Dr. Evans warns.
 “You need to understand what triggers your dog and gets your dog excited.”